 Although it is unclear why some individuals have breast tissue with scattered fibroglandular densities, this type of breast tissue is common and not a cause for concern.

-However, there are some factors that
+However, there are some factors that increase a person’s likelihood of having dense breast tissue.
+These include:

 - being premenopausal